melseleghin/AIRcheckout/README.md

-Início do código do programa AIRcheckout.
+Programa para avaliar a qualidade do ar: AIRcheckout.